3 Weeks Contemporary Circus R&D Project (1 week Prep + 1-2 weeks R&D)

 Ultimately, we explore new and innovative pathways to bring the thrills, spills, and chills of live performance to the worlds’ audiences.

-We want to engage with young people (a) living in or around Hoxton and Shoreditch area and (b) who are interested in trying new activities, meeting new people and learning performing skills.
+We want to engage with young people (a) living in the UK who are interested in trying new activities, meeting new people and learning performing skills.

 The showing it’self is a little more mature then our previous work so we have a slightly higher rating.